Restricted Burning Period

 DFES funds Western Australia’s fire and emergency services.
 This includes all career Fire and Rescue Service, Volunteer Fire and Rescue Service, Bush Fire Brigades, State Emergency Services units and DFES units throughout WA.

-Please visit the DFES website for more information about the Emergency Services Levy.
+Please visit the DFES website or view the Emergency Services Levy flyer for more information.

 More information and contacts